Nutritional approaches to preserve and improve mitochondrial health and physical function in the elderly (Mitochondrial Health)

 The fate of incomplete amino acid metabolism in type 2 diabetes

-This project is financed by a VENI grant from the Netherlands Organisation for Scientific Research (NWO), granted to Dr. Esther Phielix
+This project is financed by a VENI grant from the Netherlands Organisation for Scientific Research (NWO), and a European Foundation for the Study of Diabetes grant (EFSD) awarded to Dr. Esther Phielix

 The role of cardiac mitochondrial function and lipid accumulation in the development of cardiac insulin resistance; etiology and treatment strategies.